Skip to Content

 S-hooks

-S-hooks get their appellation from their shape, which resembles the letter S. Most s-hooks are constructed of metal; however, some are constructed of timber or plastic.
+S-hooks get their appellation from their shape, which resembles the letter S. Most of these are constructed of metal; however, some are constructed of timber or plastic.

-Shower curtains or any other type of curtain with a buttonhole grommet at the upper end for hanging are most typically utilized with S-hooks.
-What you only need to do is hook one side of the curtain to the curtain rod as well as the other side to the rod.
+Shower curtains or any other type with a buttonhole grommet at the upper end for hanging are most typically utilized with S-hooks.
+What you only need to do is hook one side of the curtain to the rod as well as the other side to the rod.

 S shower style hooks

-The drawback of s-hooks is that if the curtain becomes entangled and you tug on it, the hooks can quickly come unfastened from the grommet.
+The drawback of s-hooks is that if the curtain becomes entangled and you tug on it, they can quickly come unfastened from the grommet.
 This has the potential to cause the curtain to fall.
-When using this style of curtain hook with children, take extra care.
+When using this style of hook with children, take extra care.

 Stationary hooks

 Stationary hooks are normally used for decoration.
-Above the window, hooks or handles, such as coat hangers or old door knobs, are installed, and curtain ties or clips are affixed over the hooks.
+Above the window, hooks or handles, such as coat hangers or old door knobs, are installed, and curtain ties or clips are affixed over them.

 Curtain Rod Holders